 Indeed, Slate, who is known for comedy projects ranging from voicing her own Marcel the Shell with Shoes On shorts, to Alvin and the Chipmunks: Chipwrecked, to appearances on Parks and Recreation, gets to make some breakthroughs in the role.
 “I think that in a lot of Hollywood films, the female character who gets the best jokes is the sidekick, who is always relegated to the best friend role," said Robespierre.
 "So I wanted to make a movie about that best friend.”

 And while media coverage pegging the film as "the abortion rom-com" isn’t going to end any time soon, providing a realistic, shame-free big-screen depiction of the much-maligned medical procedure is only one of the film’s many goals.
-Though its thoughtful depiction of abortion gives us all an easy hook to discuss the film, what really makes it notable is its quest to show us what a romantic comedy about the kind of people they don't usually make romantic comedies about looks like.
+Though its thoughtful depiction of abortion gives us all an easy hook to discuss the film, what really makes it notable is its quest to show us a romantic comedy about the kind of people they don't usually wind up as the stars of romantic comedies.

-Related viewing: Check out our clip show of scenes from American flms that discuss abortion.
+Related viewing: Check out our clip show of scenes from American films that discuss abortion.

 Want the best of Bitch in your inbox?
 Sign up for our free weekly reader!